ycm-core/YouCompleteMe/README.md

 - Retrieve references across files
 - Go to declaration/definition
 - Expand `auto` in C++
-- Fix some common errors with `FixIt`
+- Fix some common errors, and provide refactorings, with `FixIt`
 - Not shown in the GIF is `GoToImplementation` and `GoToType` for servers that support it.